-When the weather first starts to change from summer to fall, it’s often still hot during the day, even though nights and mornings are cooler.
+When the weather changes from summer to fall, it’s often still hot during the day, even though nights and mornings are cooler.
 Daniel Elias, a successful tournament angler based in Phoenix, targets bluegill-eating bass at this time of year to catch the big ones.
-Elias says that bluegills move around and get into vegetation during the day, and move around during the cooler nights.
+Elias says that bluegills move around, get into vegetation during the day, and move around during cooler nights.
 It isn’t just the bluegills that seek shelter in the grass – crawdads like the shady coolness as well, and where the food is located, the bass will be there.

-The grass bite usually gets better as the sun goes higher, so early in the day he might start by throwing a Texas-rigged Berkley Chigger Craw around the launch ramps and drop-offs, going to the thick grass later when the sun comes out and the fish hunker down in the shade.
+The grass bite usually gets better as the sun goes higher, so early in the day, he might start throwing a Texas-rigged Berkley Chigger Craw around the launch ramps and drop-offs, going to the thick grass later when the sun comes out and the fish hunker down in the shade.
 He rigs the Chigger Craw on a ¼-ounce tungsten weight and doesn’t peg.
-When we fished Saguaro Lake with him in mid October, he started on the ramp in the marina and caught the first fish of the day off the rocks near the ramp before the sun was even fully up.
+When we fished Saguaro Lake with him in mid-October, he started on the ramp in the marina and caught the first fish of the day off the rocks near the ramp before the sun was fully up.

-The Texas rig is a great start bait while you’re waiting for full sunlight, but Daniel has a couple of rules.
+The Texas rig is a great start bait while waiting for full sunlight, but Daniel has some rules.
 First, don’t peg the weight unless you’re fishing in grass or wood.
-Let the weight travel away from the hook for best hooksets.
+Let the weight travel away from the hook for the best hooksets.
 Second, use the lightest weight you can get away with.
 As long as you can feel it, you’re okay.
 He likes the tungsten weights because they are compact and have a good feel on the line.
-Also, tungsten is harder, so it doesn’t get mashed at the top like lead can.
-When lead is banged repeatedly against rock, the opening hole can deform and get a sharp edge – sharp enough to damage or even cut your line.
+Also, tungsten is harder, so it doesn’t get mashed at the top as lead can.
+When lead is banged repeatedly against the rock, the opening hole can deform and get a sharp edge – sharp enough to damage or even cut your line.

-Elias uses a Berkley Havoc Pit Boss bait in green pumpkin purple or green pumpkin red because the bulky silhouette mimics the bluegills in Saguaro, as do those colors.
-The sunfish in your lake may be a different shade – choose a Pit Boss accordingly.
-You can also get Power Bait Pit Boss baits, but they are exclusive to Bass Pro Shops.
-The way Elias rigs the Pit Boss also contributes to his success.
-He starts by threading a 6th Sense Punch Stop onto the line.
-These Punch Stops look like bobber stoppers, but they are much stronger.
-They are designed to keep the weight snugged up to your bait in very thick vegetation.
+Elias uses a Strike King Rage Bug bait in green pumpkin purple or green pumpkin red because the bulky silhouette mimics the bluegills in Saguaro, as do those colors.
+The sunfish in your lake may be a different shade – choose a Rage Bug accordingly.
+The way Elias rigs the Rage Bug also contributes to his success.
+He starts by threading a bobber stopper onto the line.
 If the weight gets away, weeds can get between the bait and the weight, resulting in hang-ups.
-They come on a plastic ring with threading loops, just like bobber stoppers, and they are just as easy to use.
+They come on a plastic ring with threading loops and are easy to use.

-After the punch stop comes the ounce and a half Bass Pro Shops XPS tungsten weight.
-He uses the painted ones for the most part, and when the paint gets worn off he scalds the weights to turn them black.
-Then comes the green pumpkin punch skirt – a skirt resembling a spinnerbait skirt, but tied on a bead to slide between the hook and the weight on a punch rig to shield the bait as it goes through the grass.
-Finally, he uses a 4/0 Berkley Fusion 19 Heavy Cover Hook, and he ties them on with a snell knot.
+After the bobber stop comes the ounce and a half Bass Pro Shops XPS tungsten weight, he uses the painted ones for the most part, and when the paint gets worn off, he scalds the weights to turn them black.
+Then comes the green pumpkin punch skirt – a skirt resembling a spinnerbait skirt but tied on a bead to slide between the hook and the weight on a punch rig to shield the bait as it goes through the grass.
+Finally, he uses a 4/0 Berkley Fusion 19 Heavy Cover Hook and ties them on with a snell knot.

 First, he threads the line through the hook eye from the point side.
 This is important.
-He then makes the loop and makes six wraps, keeping them between the bait keeper on the shank and the eye.
-Once he passes the tag end through the loop and tightens it up, he’s got a seriously strong knot that also helps set the hook – because the line passes through the point side first, when you apply pressure it forces the hook into a position that is 90 degrees to the line.
-So when you yank, the hook swings out – right into the top of the bass’s mouth.
-All that’s left to do is rig the Pit Boss onto the hook – weedless, of course.
+He then makes the loop and six wraps between the bait keeper on the shank and the eye.
+Once he passes the tag end through the loop and tightens it up, he’s got a solid knot that also helps set the hook – because the line passes through the point side first, when you apply pressure, it forces the hook into a position that is 90 degrees to the line.
+So when you yank, the hook swings right into the top of the bass’s mouth.
+All that’s left to do is rig the Rage Bug onto the hook – weedless, of course.

-The bite isn’t subtle, but it IS brief – because the weight is so heavy, it doesn’t feel natural, so the bass won’t hang on long.
+The bite isn’t subtle, but it IS brief – because the weight is so heavy, it doesn’t feel natural so that the bass won’t hang on long.
 You’re going to miss a lot of bites.
 That’s the reason for the extra heavy rod, braid, and fast reel.
-Also, Elias has taught himself to pitch left handed, even though he’s right handed.
-That way, if a fish bites on the drop, he’s always in position to set the hook.
+Also, Elias has taught himself to pitch left-handed, even though he’s right-handed.
+That way, if a fish bites on the drop, he’s always in a position to set the hook.
 His left hand never leaves that reel when he’s punching.
 The Fusion 19 hook also helps – he says it has a coating that makes it penetrate much more easily than regular hooks.

-The bite can change even during the course of a day.
+The bite can change even during the day.
 The fish might take it off the bottom, on the fall, or as you pick it up.
-He just drops it down, picks it up, and moves on.
-If they start hitting it on the bottom, he’ll leave it there a bit longer, if on the drop, he keeps moving.
-Because the fish use different depths at different times, you have to find them every time you go out.
+He drops it down, picks it up, and moves on.
+If they start hitting it on the bottom, he’ll leave it there a bit longer; if on the drop, he keeps moving.
+Because the fish use different depths at different times, you must find them every time you go out.
 He starts by looking at the water level.
-If the water is rising, that may push them into the tules near the shore.
+If the water rises, that may push them into the tules near the shore.
 If the water is dropping, they’ll be further out.
-When you are faced with an entire cove full of grass, you need to think about things like that, and you need to focus on different kinds of structure within the weeks until you pinpoint their location.
+When you are faced with an entire cove full of grass, you need to think about things like that and focus on different kinds of structure within the weeks until you pinpoint their location.
 You look for points and dips and humps in the grass.
 If you can find a patch of grass next to a rock pile, your odds go way up.

-When the fish are up shallow in the tules, he throws right in there.
-If you look, you’ll see that there is grass inside the tules as well.
-If he spots an opening behind a stand of tules, he’ll cast his Pit Boss right over them and into the opening.
-Elias likes to start fishing on the outside of the grass and work his way in.
-A patch of grass the size of a boat can hold ten fish, he says, and if you throw right into the middle first thing, you’ll spook them all.
+He throws right in there when the fish are up shallow in the tules.
+If you look, you’ll see grass inside the tules as well.
+If he spots an opening behind a stand of tules, he’ll cast his Rage Bug right over them and into the opening.
+Elias likes to start fishing outside the grass and work his way in.
+He says a patch of grass the size of a boat can hold ten fish, and if you throw right into the middle first thing, you’ll spook them all.